codedoctor/mongoose-plugins-accessible-by/README.md

 		type : String
 	YourSchema.plugin pluginAccessibleBy.accessibleBy, defaultIsPublic : true
 	YourModel = mongoose.model "YourModel",YourSchema
-	model = new YourModel name : 'some resource name
+	model = new YourModel name : 'some resource name'

 At this point you have initialized a new model that contains an accessibleBy field.
-By passing the defaultIsPublic option we also ensured that it contains an entry that allows public read access to the model.
+By passing the defaultIsPublic option we also ensure that it contains an entry that allows public read access to the model.
 You can now do the following:

 	model.canActorAccess(actor || actorId,role)